rasterradio/Kumite/README.md

 ## Overview

-Inspired by *Karate Tournament*, *Nidhogg*, and *Virtua Fighter*, *Kumite* is a 3D sparring game that seeks to refine the pre-*Street Fighter II* design of early fighting games by returning to a more deliberate, tactical style of gameplay.
+Inspired by *Karate Tournament*, *Bushido Blade*, and *Virtua Fighter*, *Kumite* is a 3D sparring game that seeks to refine the pre-*Street Fighter II* design of early fighting games by returning to a more deliberate, tactical style of gameplay.
-Players fight in flat 3D arenas, with health points and a timer, fighting traditional rounds.
-First to three wins the game.
+Players fight in flat 3D arenas, with health points and a timer, fighting traditional best-of-three rounds.

 ### Character Select